ory/examples-archive/README.md

 Passport.js) are built on open standards such as OAuth 2.0.
 If you do not write applications in NodeJS you will be able to find SDKs with similar functionality in other languages.

-Please also note that the code is making use of some [ES6 features](oauth2.jade), such as arrow functions, as well as async/await.
+Please note that the code is making use of some [ES6 features](oauth2.jade), such as arrow functions, as well as async/await.
 Additionally, don't be fooled by ~100 Lines of Code.
 We packed everything in one file so you have a better time navigating the source code.
 The most interesting files will be the ones contained in the `routes` directory.
-All other files are either boilerplate ExpressJS or HTML views.
+All other files are either boilerplate ExpressJS or HTML views, with minimal changes to the ExpressJS middleware in each respective `./app.js` file.

-#### Resource Server
+### Resource Server

 A resource server is an application that, for example, exposes a CRUD API for modifying blog articles.
 Resource servers are usually protected - you don't want a hacker to be able to delete all your blog articles -